juliosantosjob/Appium-Selenide/README.md

 #### Appium-Selenide-ingresso.com

 - Mobile E2E test automation project using Cucumber, Selenide and Java.
-In this project, the Page Objects pattern was used, and the configuration of the execution reports i used the Cucumber Report framework.
+In this project, the Page Objects pattern was used, and the configuration of the execution reports i used the Allure Report framework.

 #### Report